bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 ## Effects _(a.k.a.
 Side Effects)_

 ### Transients

 ### Streams _(IO)_

 ### Channels _(Message Passing)_
 A channel is a typed queue of fix or variable length.
-Each channel transports only a particular simple or compound data type through the channel.
+Each channel transports values of a particular simple or compound data type.

 		TODO how are channels created...